inspyrstudio/CygonLinkForUnrealEngine/README.md

 ## Miscellaneous
 ⚙️ Requirements
 Unreal Engine Version: 5.7 or higher (Tested on recent UE5.7 versions).
 Ensure the USD Importer plugin is enabled in your Unreal project.
-Cygon Version: 0.2.0.7i minimum.
-(Note: versions prior to 0.2.0.7i do not support the proper export pipeline needed for engine integration).
+Cygon Version: 0.2.3i or higher.
+(Note: versions prior to 0.2.3i do not support the proper export pipeline needed for engine integration).

 🤝 Contributing
 Contributions are welcome!
 Please feel free to tell us about anything that doesn't work with the package on the Discord.